-Step 2 (Routine): You meticulously scan your ex’s profile.
+Step 2 (Routine).
+You meticulously go through your ex’s profile, observing what’s new.
 This is the actual behavior.
 When you see your ex’s profile, you have a habit of clicking on it and stalking them for a while.

-Result: If the reward feels good (regardless whether it’s healthy or unhealthy), the habit cycle forms a feedback loop that tells your brain, “the next time reminder X happens, do the same thing.”
-In our case, “the next time your ex is online, stalk them.”
+Result.
+If the reward feels good (regardless of whether it’s healthy or unhealthy), the habit cycle forms a feedback loop that tells your brain, “The next time reminder X happens, do the same thing.”
+So in this case your brain says, “The next time your ex is online, stalk them.”